Essays

 I don’t know yet if that’s what waits on the other side for us, but, for the first time in a long time, I believe it could be even better.

-While we wait, I'll continue to name things for what they are, not what people wish they were.
+While we wait, I'll continue to name things as they are, not what people wish they were.